 An independent insurance professional should always be your first step in finding the best whole life insurance rates.
 Agents that are “independent” typically represent all of the top-rated life insurance companies instead of only one or two like a “captured” or “company” agent.

 Company agents are also limited to offering a “cookie-cutter” policy where only selected applicants can qualify for preferred rates.
 Independent agents, on the other hand, represent many companies and most of them have what we call “sweet spots.”
 Sweet spots are certain underwriting scenarios where one insurance company might offer a preferred rate and many others will not.
 Or one company might offer a policy with a table rating where other insurance companies might decline the application altogether.
+Some companies offer participating policies and some do not.

 Since an independent agent has access to multiple insurance companies that have multiple insurance products, consumers are far more likely to find the solution that best meets their needs and their budget.